-There is no doubt that solar panels will continue to fall in cost and increase their productive capacity in the future.
-But most homeowners with solar panels don't use them as an exclusive source of residential energy.
-Instead, they connect to the utility grid in a process called net metering (NEM).
-Net metering is a fantastic option for people who want to lower their electricity bill and increase their respect for the environment.
+There is no doubt that solar panels will continue to become more cost-effective and efficient in the future.
+However, most homeowners with solar panels don't rely on them as their sole source of residential energy.
+Instead, they connect to the utility grid through a process known as net metering (NEM).
+This is a great way to reduce electricity bills and be more environmentally friendly.

-Practically, that's not usually possible.
-This is because solar energy only works when the sun shines when it's cloudy or at night, they don't generate electricity.
-There are some battery solutions to provide power during these times, but they still tend to be quite expensive.
-Most homes with solar panels continue to rely on the power grid from time to time.
+In reality, it's usually not possible to run your home solely off solar energy.
+This is because solar power only works when the sun is out - when it's cloudy or at night, they don't generate electricity.
+There are some battery solutions that can provide power during these times, but they tend to be quite expensive.
+Most homes with solar panels still rely on the power grid from time to time.

-If your solar panels produce more energy than your home consumes, you can sell your additional energy back to the grid.
-A battery storage system will allow you to use backup power to power your home when your solar panels are not producing energy.
-Installing solar panels in your home requires a considerable financial investment, especially if you are also going to install a storage system.
-If you have a proper roof and can afford the initial investment in solar panels and a storage battery, solar energy can be a great way to reduce your carbon footprint and ensure long-term savings in your electricity costs.
+If your solar panels produce more energy than your home consumes, you can sell the extra energy back to the grid.
+A battery storage system will allow you to use backup power when your solar panels are not producing energy.
+Installing solar panels in your home requires a significant financial investment, especially if you are also going to install a storage system.
+If you have a suitable roof and can afford the initial investment in solar panels and a storage battery, solar energy can be an excellent way to reduce your carbon footprint and save money on electricity costs in the long run.

-One of the most important considerations is the levels of solar irradiation available in the geographical location of the house; in other words, how sunny the place where you live is.
-But just because you can't install your own panels doesn't mean you can't reap the financial and environmental benefits of choosing solar energy.
-For many, cost alone hinders the idea of fully powering homes through solar panels.
-Even though it may be cheaper than ever, there are still some needs to realize this dream of managing your home with solar energy alone.
+One of the most important considerations is the amount of solar irradiation available in the geographical location of the house; in other words, how sunny it is where you live.
+But just because you can't install your own panels doesn't mean you can't benefit from choosing solar energy.
+For many people, cost alone prevents them from powering their homes with solar panels.
+Even though it may be cheaper than ever, there are still some requirements that need to be met in order to make this dream of managing your home with solar energy alone a reality.

-In principle, determining whether it makes financial sense to install solar energy in your home is simple.
+In principle, determining whether it makes financial sense to install solar energy in your home is relatively straightforward.